 This Asian bread-making technique produces rolls or loaves with a feathery, springy texture.
 It involves the step of making a paste from flour and milk, plus sometimes water.

-Five to 10% of the flour in the recipe, with some of the recipe’s liquid or milk is cooked into a thick paste.
+5% to 10% of the flour in the recipe, with some of the recipe’s liquid or milk is cooked into a thick paste.
 It's almost pudding-like.
 The mixture gets added to the rest of the dough recipe and kneaded in.

 The science is that the paste traps or holds water in the flour molecules, which makes it possible to add much more liquid than what the dough could normally hold.
-That extra moisture keeps the crumb of the bread soft and tender without being too wet.
-The moisture converts to steam during baking which helps make the bread light and fluffy.

 It sounds more complicated than it is.
 This recipe does the math for you and you don't have to worry about percentages.
 It takes all of five minutes at the stove and an extra pot, but the results are worth it.

-For me the ultimate cinnamon roll has the perfect balance of dough to filling to frosting.
+For me, the ultimate cinnamon roll has the perfect balance of dough to filling to frosting.

 Here's the list for what every cinnamon roll should check off, in my humble opinion!